-The Framework gives full control to publishers over which third-party companies they work with, which third-parties they disclose to their users and over which purposes they allow those vendors to use personal data.
+The Framework gives full control to website operators and publishers over which third-party companies they work with, which third-parties they disclose to their users and over which purposes they allow those vendors to use personal data.
 It enables the transmission of a user’s choice in connection with those approved vendors (whether relying on consent or legitimate interests) to the third-parties that they are working with and for this to be transmitted across the advertising supply chain.

 The Framework enables website operators & publishers to: